JosephCottam/PythonVIS2014/README.md

 - [Section 3](http://nbviewer.ipython.org/github/JosephCottam/PythonVIS2014/blob/master/Section3_bokeh.ipynb) bokeh
 - [Section 4](http://nbviewer.ipython.org/github/JosephCottam/PythonVIS2014/blob/master/Section4_vtk.ipynb) VTK

+These tutorials were created in mind using a virtual machine with Anaconda Python pre-installed.
+It's not necessary to have the VM, it just makes it easier.

-All notebooks have been created in 2.7 Python.
+Instead of the VM, all notebooks have been created in 2.7 Python with [Anaconda Python](http://continuum.io/downloads) and the VTK 5.10 package, and you only need to install these tools on your computer.

 Using Python for Visualization and Analysis @ VIS 2014
 ------------------------------------------------------